AlexandreDecan/sismic/docs/time.rst

-Finally, a clock based on real time can be accelerated or slowed down by changing the value of its :py:attr:`~sismic.interpreter.Clock.speed` attribute.
+Finally, a clock based on real time can be accelerated or slowed down by changing the value of its :py:attr:`~sismic.clock.BaseClock.speed` attribute.
 By default, the value of this attribute is set to ``1``.
 A higher value (e.g. ``2``) means that the clock will be faster than real time (e.g. 2 times faster), while a lower value slows down the clock.

 .. testcode:: clock

-    clock = Clock()
+    clock = SimulatedClock()
     clock.speed = 100

     clock.start()